 We provide traditional degrees as well as professional, technical and certification programs that prepare our graduates for successful careers.
 Most importantly, a degree from Vaughn College provides the critical, analytical and communication skills that form the foundation for a lifetime of success.
 Our graduates have gone on to become leaders in many major industries.
-More than 92 percent of our graduates are employed or continue their education within one year of graduation.
+More than 97 percent of our graduates are employed or continue their education, 82 percent in their field of study, within one year of graduation.